awnist/ls/README.md

 ## What's "ls"?

-ls is a Coffeescript and Javascript module for cleanly traversing directories and listing files.
+ls is a node module for cleanly traversing directories and listing files.

-It has flexible and variable length arguments.
+The primary goal is a flexible, expressive syntax.

 ## Overview